Early Admission Pre-Nursing Communication Timeline

 2. This information will be sent by the advising team on behalf of college leadership.

 3. Students are encouraged to schedule an appointment with their advisor if they have questions pertaining to the letter they receive.
 These meetings are not mandatory.
-Appointments can be made by calling 614-292-4041.
+Appointments can be made by using OnCourse.
 Availability may be limited in the month of December due to holidays and other special projects including transfer orientation.
 We appreciate your understanding that our availability may be limited.
 We will do our best to meet your needs.

 Week before spring semester begins

-Students will receive an email about the first day of class, information related to academic advising services and important University deadlines.
+Students will receive an email about the first day of class, information related to academic advising services and important university deadlines.

 Nursing 1100 is not offered in the spring therefore students are expected to reach out to their advisor if they need assistance.
-The advising staff does not have access to grades and cannot identify students who may be struggling academically.

 January - February